codenameyau/playground/README.md

 have a lot of boilerplate code that quickly becomes tedious to write.
 Additionally as these projects grow, they become difficult to understand and maintain.
-Playground attempts to solve those issues by providing a core module that handles all the behind-the-scenes Three.js renderer code.
+Playground attempts to solve those issues by providing a core library that handles all the behind-the-scenes Three.js setup and rendering code.

 Please see the [public example](https://github.com/codenameyau/playground/blob/master/public/assets/js/demo.js) for basic usage.
-Please visit [Tribble](https://github.com/codenameyau/tribble) for more in-depth demos.
+Please visit [Tribble](https://github.com/codenameyau/tribble/tree/master/public/projects/demo) for more in-depth demos.

 ## Installation
 ```